 Batteries For The X-Pro 2

-The Fujifilm X-Pro2 uses the same battery as the X-T1.
-The NP-W126 Li-Ion Battery Pack.
-So if you already have batteries for your X-T1, maybe you won’t need them anymore.
+The Fujifilm X-Pro2 uses the same battery as the X-T1: the NP-W126 Li-Ion Battery Pack.
+So, if you already have batteries for your X-T1, you may not need them anymore.

 Fujifilm NP-W126S – Amazon / Adorama – New & more efficient.
 These run much cooler.